jbcodeforce/big-data-tenant-analytics/docs/index.md

 ## Demonstration Scope

-From a demonstration point of view, we want to address the data pipeline, the Scoring service integration into real-time event processing, and dashboarding.
+From a demonstration point of view, we want to address the data pipeline, the Scoring service integration into real-time event processing, and the dashboarding.
 The following figure illustrates the scope of the demonstration in term of components involved:

 ![](./diagrams/solution-comp-view.drawio.png)